MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/client-side-log-collection/android.md

     filters.put("MyApp", LEVEL.ERROR);
     Logger.setFilters(filters);
     ```

 3. **Optional:** Control the filters remotely by fetching a server configuration profile.

 ## Fetching server configuration profiles
 Logging levels can be set by the client or by retrieving configuration profiles from the server.
 From the MobileFirst Operations Console, a log level can be set globally (all logger instances) or for a specific package or packages.
+For information on configuring the filter from the MobileFirst Operations Console, see [Configuring log filters](../../../analytics/console/log-filters/).
 For the client to fetch the configuration overrides that are set on the server, the `updateConfigFromServer` method must be called from a place in the code that is regularly run, such as in the app lifecycle callbacks.

 ```java
 Logger.updateConfigFromServer();